yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/overview/install/public-cloud.md

 showAsideToc: false
 ---

 Select your installation type to see the installation flow.
-Click on the the elements to see detailed steps.
+Click on the elements to see detailed steps.

 <ul class="nav nav-tabs-alt nav-tabs-yb">
   <li >